 Regarding color reproduction, four-color printed artwork is separated into four subtractive printing colors (cyan, magenta, yellow, and black, or CMYK).
 The “K” in CMYK stands for key because in four-color printing, cyan, magenta, and yellow printing plates are carefully keyed, or aligned, with the key of the black key plate.
 These four inks combined produce the illusion of a full range of colors on the printed page, but ultimately the typical magazine or brochure image is composed of only four colors.

-The artwork, as it appears on your computer screen, is almost certainly not accurate.
+The artwork, as it appears on your computer screen, is almost certainly not an accurate view of how it will look in print.
 Here’s just a few of the reasons why:

 - Every computer screen or device renders color differently.